Bira/octopus-carnival/_posts/2022-11-03-tannarukk.md

 Tannarukks are Medium Elemental Humanoids with the Demon and Orc keywords.
 They have Darkvision and Speed 6, along with Resist Fire 5.
-Their signature trait is **Indomitable Fury**, which kicks in when they drop for 0 HP for the first time in the fight.
+Their signature trait is **Indomitable Fury**, which kicks in when they drop to 0 HP for the first time in the fight.
 It makes them stay at 1 HP instead and gives them +2 to attacks and +4 to damage until the end of the encounter.